 - Elena Cotos and Sarah Huffman are analyzing functional language indicative of study design and mapping study design to rhetorical moves and steps to inform the development of customized rules for automated detection of study design elements.
 This work is part of the AFLEX project, a large-scale cross-disciplinary project.
 The AFLEX team aims to develop research synthesis technologies with the long-term goal of improving the translation of research findings from scientists to society.
 The project is funded through ISU’s Presidential Initiative for Interdisciplinary in Data Driven Science.

 - Elena Cotos is leading several corpus-based move analysis studies aimed to comprehensively describe the conventions of different academic and professional genres.
 Her research teams are engaged in top-down analysis of corpora representative of the following genres: research article, grant proposal, cover letter, teaching philosophy, and research statement.
 The study of Broader Impacts sections in grant proposals was supported by the National Science Foundation under grant number HRD-0963584.
-Corpora of cover letters, teaching philosophies, and research statements are complied in collaboration with ISU’s Center for Excellence in Learning and Teaching, which is also funding the research.
+Corpora of cover letters, teaching philosophies, and research statements are compiled in collaboration with ISU’s Center for Excellence in Learning and Teaching, which is also funding the research.

 4. Applied Linguistics